 Many people talk about slowing down, getting out of the rat race, retiring to Florida, downsizing, or becoming minimalist, but why?
 The answer is to be happy but if we don’t define happiness we can mistakenly replace it with pleasure and find ourselves in the exact same boat we were in before we slowed down.

-It should seem that giving up commitments and removing our clutter would make us feel immensely better and it does for a moment until you want that one thing you got rid of and now your life is a little more complicated.
+Giving up commitments and removing our clutter should make us feel immensely better and it does for a moment until you feel guilty for saying no or ‘need’ something you gave away.
+Most times we are the happiest when we don’t have everything we want.
 You may have to improvise or ask someone to borrow something, which makes us just a little uncomfortable or can annoyingly take us a little bit longer.
+The happiest times of my life where when I lived with very little and was for all intensive purposes broke.
+Why is that?

 Maybe being happy doesn’t mean having everything we want.